NAU-OSS/calculator_dd/README.md

 ## License

 This project is licensed under the MIT License.
+See license.md for details.

 ## Roadmap